-I’ve been meaning to do this hike for a while, but never manage to make it out to Big Sur.
+The Tin House is a hike I’ve been meaning to do for a while.
+I never manage to make it out to Big Sur though.
 The one time I did this past summer, I accidentally went to Pfeiffer Big Sur State Park (I mean, come on, the names are so identical) and ended climbing up the Big Sur River instead.
-Made it down to the right park this past Christmas, but then drove past the trailhead.
+I made it down to the right park this past Christmas, but then drove past the trailhead.

-All in all, a fun hike that takes you through a good chunk of the park’s diversity, and you can’t beat the views of the California coastline on a bright, sunny day.
+All in all, the Tin House from Julia Pfeiffer Burns State Park is a fun 8-mile hike.
+This trail takes you through the park’s diverse offerings.
+You can’t beat the views of the California coastline on a bright, sunny day.